c8r/pixo/README.md

 pixo icons --template custom-template.js
 ```

-A template should be a node module that exports a function that returns a string for the component source code.
+A template should be a function that returns a string for the component source code, written as a Node.js module.

 ```js
 // default template